ethereum/trin/e2store/README.md

 ## What is the difference between `e2store/memory.rs` and `e2store/stream.rs`

 `e2store/memory.rs` provides an api to load a full e2store file such as `.era`/`.era1` and manipulate it in memory.
 For smaller e2store files this approach works well.
 The issue comes when dealing with e2store files of much greater size loading the whole file into memory at once often isn't possible.
 This is where `e2store/stream.rs` comes in where you can stream the data you need from a e2store file as you need it.
-This will be required in `.era2` a format for storing full flat state snapshots.
+This is required for `.era2` format for storing full flat state snapshots.